ndom91/home2020/blog/plex-setup/2020-07-13-plex-setup.md

 sudo systemctl start nginx
 ```

 Now we have certificates for our application(s) domains.
 Make a note of which folder they got saved in exactly.
-It is usually under: `/etc/letsencrypt/live/...`, we will need it in the next step for the nginx config.
+It is usually under: `/etc/letsencrypt/live/...`, we will need it in the next steps for the nginx config.

 ```bash
 sudo vim /etc/nginx/conf.d/qbittorrent.conf
 ```

 Copy in the following and make sure to change `dl.domain.tld` to the domain you chose!
+This config is relatively simple, we're just reverse proxying port 8080, on which qBittorrent is running, out to the internet under the domain `dl.domain.tld`.

 ```
 server {
   listen 80;
   server_name dl.domain.tld;

   return 301 https://dl.domain.tld$request_uri;
 }

 server {